AnaGciaSchz/icecat-feed-generator/README.md

 ```
 npm start
 ```
-And go to ``http://localhost:3000/`` to start executing the program and generating new lines on the IceCatfeed.txt
+And go to ``http://localhost:3000/`` to start executing the program and generating new lines on the IceCatfeed.json

 <!-- CONTACT -->